US Capitol rioters' tears, remorse don't spare them from jail - NZ Herald

 Many rioters have said they lost jobs and friends after their mob of Donald Trump loyalists disrupted the certification of Joe Biden's presidential victory.

-Fifty-six of the 71 pleaded guilty to a misdemeanor count of parading, demonstrating or picketing in a Capitol building.
+Fifty-six of the 71 pleaded guilty to a misdemeanour count of parading, demonstrating or picketing in a Capitol building.

 Most of them were sentenced to home confinement or jail terms measured in weeks or months, according to an Associated Press tally of every sentencing.
 But rioters who assaulted police officers have been sentenced to years behind bars.